Six-Trap Check

 Six places the bill can move later.

-These are the checks to run before turning a free trial into a production chatbot.
-They matter more than a screenshot of the lowest monthly plan.
+Use this as the Six-Trap Check before turning a free trial into a production chatbot: credits, resolutions, seats, plan gates, mixed meters, and add-ons.
+These checks matter more than a screenshot of the lowest monthly plan.

 01